Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpMemoryCommand.md

 ## Displayed Data
  - Diff is the difference in committed memory from end-start.
  - Commit is the amount of allocated memory.
+This is the main value you are after if you search for leaking processes.
+The working set can be small because if the machine runs out of memory all memory can be swapped out to the page file.
+This can result in processes which consume just a few MB physical RAM via their working set but occupy many GB in the page file until the page file becoems full and you run into the system commit limit which is the size of Physical RAM + Page File size.
  - WorkingSet is the memory allocated in physical RAM which does also contain loaded dlls which are shared between processes.
 Summing up WorkingSet. values would lead to meaningless values and are hence not shown in the summary.
- - Shared Commit is basically the sum of all memory mapped files. a process has access to.
+ - Shared Commit is basically the sum of all memory mapped files a process has access to.
 This includes all file mapping objects, and page file allocated memory file mappings.
 The value remains large even if you have not mapped any file mapping objects.
-This is the size of all file mapping objects the process has access to which are mostly created with a call to [CreateFileMapping](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createfilemappinga).
-If multiple processes have mapped the same file then each process gets the mapped file size as Shared Commit.
+It represents the size of all file mapping objects the process has access which are (mostly) created with a call to [CreateFileMapping](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createfilemappinga).
+If multiple processes have mapped the same object then each process gets the mapped file size as Shared Commit.
  - Workingset Private is only shown when *-Details* is added to the command line.
 It is the memory consumed on physical RAM chips which is not shared with other processes.

  # Useful Queries